Mon – Sun: 24/7 Plumbing

 To combat this, it is recommended that you clean your cistern at least twice a year using a mild cleaning solution or a mixture of vinegar and water.
 This will help prevent debris build-up and ensure that your cistern continues to function smoothly.

 In addition to regular cleaning, inspecting your toilet cistern for leaks or damage is crucial.
-Even a small leak can waste significant water over time, leading to higher utility bills and potential water damage to your bathroom.
+Even a tiny leak can waste significant water over time, leading to higher utility bills and potential water damage to your bathroom.
 Periodically check the cistern for any signs of cracks, leaks, or faulty seals, and address any issues promptly.
 If you notice any problems or are unsure about the cause, don’t hesitate to contact a professional plumber for assistance.

 Common Problems and Troubleshooting: